 Communication - Paraphrase accurately and concisely

-Day to Day Connections: In their Google Doc, students will summarize information found on the internet into relevant sentences that still contain the key points of rules, strategies or skill techniques.
+Day to Day Connections: In their Google Docs, students will summarize information found on the internet into relevant sentences that still contain the key points of rules, strategies, or skill techniques.
 When helping their partner during peer feedback I will encourage them to focus on simple verbal cues instead of overloading their partner with too much information.

 Summative Connection: For the final video, students will decide on what information is important to include and exclude what information is unnecessary while still being accurate.

 Social - Take responsibility for one’s own actions

 Day to Day Connections: Along with the “Principled” learner profile, students will explore how their actions can affect others and reflect on how they can make other students' experiences more positive in target games.

 Summative Connection: Working in small groups, students will need to take on a role and contribute to the video planning process.
 Coming prepared to class to participate in all activities.